 The Credit Agreement, as amended, requires us to maintain and comply with certain financial and other covenants.
 We cannot assure you that we will be able to maintain compliance with such financial or other covenants.
 Our failure to comply with these covenants could result in an event of default which, if not cured or waived, could result in the acceleration of all of our indebtedness, which would materially adversely affect our financial health if we are unable to access sufficient funds to repay all the outstanding amounts.
 Moreover, if we are unable to meet our debt obligations as they come due, we could be forced to restructure or refinance such obligations, seek additional equity financing or sell assets, which we may not be able to do on satisfactory terms, or at all.
 In addition, the Credit Agreement includes certain mandatory prepayment provisions, including annual prepayments of the Term Loans with a portion of our excess cash flow.
 As long as the Term Loans remain outstanding, the restrictive covenants and mandatory prepayment provisions could impair our ability to expand or pursue our business strategies or obtain additional funding.
-At December 31, 2016, the Company was in compliance with the covenants under the Credit Agreement, as amended.
+On August 7, 2017, the Company and its subsidiaries entered into Amendment No. 4 to the Credit Agreement ("Amendment No. 4").
+Amendment No. 4 provides that there shall be no requirement that the Company and its subsidiaries meet any minimum EBITDA threshold for the twelve-month period ended June 30, 2017.
+The requirement that Fluent and its subsidiaries meet the required minimum EBITDA threshold for the twelve-month period ended June 30, 2017 was not impacted by Amendment No. 4.
+On November 3, 2017, the Company and its subsidiaries entered into Amendment No. 5 to the Credit Agreement ("Amendment No. 5").
+Amendment No. 5 provides for certain amendments to the definition of EBITDA by adding back acquisition and restructuring costs resulting from the Business Combination Transaction, and costs relating to litigation with TRADS that we settled on July 22, 2017.
+Amendment No. 5 also amends the minimum EBITDA threshold for the Company and its subsidiaries beginning with the quarter ended September 30, 2017.
+In addition, Amendment No. 5 allows for additional transfer of cash from Fluent to the Company, provided that Fluent maintains a minimum cash balance.
+As of December 31, 2017, the Company was in compliance with the covenants under the Credit Agreement.